vipul-jain/angular-mongodb-POC/README.md

 Run Application
 ===============
 Once you get this message you can open in your browser [http://localhost:3000] (http://localhost:3000/)  and  there comes the index page, login in Admin panel with username "admin" and password "123"

+== NOTE : Structure of application CRUD operations can be found [here] (http://www.phloxblog.in/single-page-application-angular-js-node-js-mongodb-mongojs-module/#.UgCZTjegu5s)